If you are in an emergency, in crisis or need someone to talk to, there is help.

 • reduced ability to begin tasks

-• cognitive symptoms, such as difficulties with attention, concentration and memory
+• cognitive symptoms, such as difficulties with attention, concentration, memory and executive function (e.g., planning, organizing and carrying out tasks)

 • suicidal thoughts or behaviours